 In the age of the internet and electronic data records, it is very difficult to leave your past in the past.
-A criminal record can follow you for years to come, impeding your ability to get hired, get into college, qualify for student loans and welfare, and even find housing.
+A criminal record, offense violation, or infraction can follow you for years to come, impeding your ability to get hired, get into college, qualify for student loans and welfare, and even find housing.

 Thankfully, there is some relief available in the form of getting your record expunged.
-Individuals who are eligible for expungement can have the records of their arrests and convictions hidden from the public.
+Individuals who are eligible for expungement can have their convictions and arrest records hidden from the public.
 If a job application asks whether an applicant has any criminal convictions, no expunged offenses need to be disclosed.

 Below, you’ll find some basic but important information about it.

 Missouri’s expungement law is most helpful to individuals convicted of non-violent, relatively minor offense violation or infraction, and misdemeanor or felony offense of assault.
 These offenses violations could include things like drug possession, theft/shoplifting, vandalism, and destruction of property, just to name a few.
 While these are considered “minor” offenses in terms of their associated criminal sentences, having these offenses on your record can make it much more difficult to find a job or secure desirable housing.

 Unfortunately, there are many crimes that cannot be expunged, including: